carbonplan/research/articles/dac-calculator-explainer/index.md

   capitalRecovery={'N/A'}
 />

 A final note is that not all parameter combinations may be feasible.
-For example, the calculator allows users to set operating and maintenance costs to $0/tCO₂, but this would not be considered an achievable value for most realistic DAC systems.
+For example, the calculator allows users to set operating and maintenance costs to $0/tCO₂, but this would not be considered an achievable value for realistic DAC systems.

 We encourage you to explore how the cost of DAC changes with different economic assumptions outside of these examples — and think carefully about the assumptions underlying parameter choices in any such exercise.